Rules to Follow Before Expanding

 Once your business has started, you will face the challenge of making it grow.
 In this session, you will learn about some basic rules to follow before expanding.

 |From your experience, what are some of the most common mistakes made when a business begins to grow?|

-If you are seriously interested in expanding your business, we recommend that following your completion of this course in its entirety, you go on to take the free Building My Own Business course in its entirety.
-This new second course starts where Starting My Own Business leaves off and covers all important disciplines of expanding a business including final disposition of the business.
+If you are seriously interested in expanding your business, we recommend that following your completion of this course in its entirety, you go on to take the free Business Expansion course in its entirety.
+This new second course starts where Starting a Business leaves off and covers all important disciplines of expanding a business including final disposition of the business.